 What Unit of Measurement Denotes Half A Byte?

-Answer: A Nibble
+Answer: A Nybble

-In today’s storage hungry environment we tend to focus on the larger units of storage: how many gigabytes of storage a new smartphone has, how many terabytes of video a media server can store, or how many petabytes of storage a cloud host commands.
+In today’s storage-hungry environment, we tend to focus on the larger units of storage: how many gigabytes of storage a new smartphone has, how many terabytes of video a media server can store, or how many petabytes of storage a cloud host commands.
 On the opposite end of the measurement spectrum, one we hardly talk about, we find the tiniest units of data, the land of bits, nibbles, and bytes.

 So where does the nibble fit into all this talk of bits and bytes?
-Just like byte is a play on the word bite, nibble (or the variations nybble and nyble intended to imitate the spelling of byte) is also a play on words—a nibble is half a byte.
+Just like byte is a play on the word bite, nibble (or the variations nybble and nyble intended to imitate the spelling style of byte) is also a play on words—a nibble is half a byte.

 So how can you work the nibble into your daily conversations?
 Easy!
 The next time someone asks you which model tablet they should buy, you can say with confidence: “Well, I definitely wouldn’t go lower than 136,000,000,000 nibbles worth of storage, obviously.”
 They’ll thank you for your insight.